cobalt2727/L4T-Megascript/README.md

 ## What is this?

 The L4T Megascript is an open source multipurpose script for easily installing and updating a diverse collection of programs in L4T Ubuntu, with the purpose of helping new users to install programs and games in just a few steps.
-Currently designed with 18.04 in mind, but almost everything should be ready for users running 20.04 and up.
+Currently designed with [Switchroot Ubuntu 24.04](https://wiki.switchroot.org/wiki/linux/l4t-ubuntu-noble-installation-guide) in mind, but almost everything should still run on 18.04 and up.
 Credit to the [Switchroot L4T Ubuntu team](https://switchroot.org/) for making this possible on Nintendo Switch devices, and, of course, Nvidia as well for L4T in general.
 We appreciate any and all feedback!

 ## Install/run the Megascript
 The script itself doesn't actually get installed, even though it does install a lot of other programs and features.
 All it downloads to your device is a little text file and desktop icon that runs the script directly off of this GitHub repo so you don't have to worry about updating things on your end!
 [Click here to get started!](https://github.com/cobalt2727/L4T-Megascript/wiki/Initial-Setup)